eze-kiel/gomf/README.md

 $ gomf .
 ```

-It will ask you couple of questions to configure the Makefile.
+It will ask you a couple of questions to configure the Makefile.

 ## The Makefile